Anxiety Therapists in San Francisco • Online and In-Person

 What triggers anxiety?

 Anxiety triggers can vary widely among individuals but often include stress from work, school, personal relationships, financial pressures, and health concerns.
 Specific situations or objects, such as crowded spaces or heights, can also trigger anxiety symptoms for some people.
 Additionally, substance use, caffeine intake, and certain medications can exacerbate anxiety.
+Finally, sometimes even positive life events can cause anxiety or worry, such as a big promotion, getting married, having a child, graduating from school, or other transitions.

 Small Changes Can Lead to Big Results